Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 </tr>
 </table>

 LPG carriers can display distinctive cargo-containment architecture — but not all LPG carriers look alike.
-Containment arrangements include **cylindrical tanks**, **spherical tanks** (illustrated here, Moss-type), and **other containment arrangements** such as membrane systems that sit flush within the hull.
+Containment arrangements include **cylindrical tanks**, **spherical pressurized cargo tanks**, and **other containment arrangements**.
 A classification hypothesis should specify which pattern was observed rather than treating "gas carrier" as one visual template.

 **Core analytical lesson:** A clear cargo deck alone does not establish an oil-tanker classification.